AnEnigmaticBug/raytracer_in_a_weekend/README.md

 ## Running

-1. Ensure you've `cargo` setup properly.
+1. Ensure you've setup `cargo` properly.
+2. `cd` to the project's root directory.
+3. You have 2 options:
-2. Do `cargo run --release --bin random` in the project's root directory.
+    - `cargo run --release --bin random` will render a randomized scene full of spheres
+    - `cargo run --release --bin custom` will render a scene as per `inputs/scene.json` (you can edit this file)

-3. This will render the scene to `scene.png`.
-This part is CPU intensive.
-A progress bar is shown to ensure you're not left waiting blindly.
+    Rendering is CPU intensive.
+To speed things up, `rayon` will try to use as many CPU cores as possible.
+A progress bar will be shown to ensure that you're not left waiting blindly.
+4. The rendered scene will be saved as `scene.png`.